tiagofsanchez/gatsby-tfs-theme-starter/content/posts/2021-01-01-gatsby-tfs-theme-starter.md

 - React live support with [react-live](https://github.com/FormidableLabs/react-live)
 - SEO (Sitemap, OpenGraph tags)
 - Sound on a couple of buttons with [use-sound](https://github.com/joshwcomeau/use-sound)
+- Table of contents for each post
+- Featured posts in your home page
+- Post recommendations in the context of the category you are reading
 - A dashboard with your writing stats
 - A super cool megamenu